Sujoydatta26/100-days-of-code/log.md

 		Made a lot of progress today.
 Completed the registration and logout process for a new user.
 Added the account setup activity.
 Used a image cropping library to upload cropped circular images as display picture.
 Lot more to learn.
 Hope i can remember all these commands.
 	ToDo:
 		Complete the account setup activity.

+Day 7:

+	Progress:
+		Complete waste of a day.
+Tried implementing firebase realtime database features.
+Made a whole mess.
+Will have to start from the basics of firebase tomorrow.
+It is becoming a test of endurance as days progress.